Austin Powers: International Man of Mystery: Soundtrack

+There are two notable omissions: "Secret Agent Man", which is played during the attack on Dr. Evil's compound, and "These Boots Are Made for Walkin'", which plays during the Fembot presentation.

+Another CD featuring George S. Clinton's scores to the film and its sequel was later released in 2000.

 Home media

-Austin Powers: International Man of Mystery was released to region 1 double-sided DVD on October 22, 1997, with widescreen and full screen versions on opposing sides of the disc.
+First released on VHS on October 21, 1997.
+Austin Powers: International Man of Mystery was released to region 1 double-sided DVD on October 22, 1997, by New Line Home Video, with widescreen and full-screen versions on opposing sides of the disc.
 It was one of the first movies to be released in the DVD market.
-The widescreen transfer is unusual in that it is a modified version of the theatrical ratio: despite being filmed in 2.39:1 aspect ratio, on DVD it is presented as 2:1 ratio, "as specified by the director" according to the disc packaging.
+The widescreen transfer is unusual in that it is a modified version of the theatrical ratio: despite being filmed in 2.39:1 aspect ratio via Super 35, on DVD it is presented in a Univisium 2:1 ratio, "as specified by the director", according to the disc packaging.
 The film was featured in the correct theatrical aspect ratio for the first time when it was released on Blu-ray in the Austin Powers Collection.

 All versions of the film released on home video (including VHS) have two alternate endings and a set of deleted scenes, which were then rare to include on VHS.
 The DVD and Blu-ray versions also feature a commentary.
 However, all US versions of the film are the 89-minute PG-13 cut, with edits to sexual humor/language.
 International versions are uncut and 94 minutes long (assuming the correct frame rate).